What Is an ICHRA? How Individual Coverage HRAs Work for Small Businesses in 2026 (Arizona Guide)

 4. Set your budget and determine allowances.

 5. Establish legal plan documents to ensure compliance with the IRS and U.S. Department of Labor.
+(Go with an ICHRA Administrator)

 6. Educate your employees about your ICHRA offering.